fouad3/Linux_Server_Configuration_Udacity_Project/README.md

 # Linux_Server_Configuration_Udacity_Project

 ###  Description
-  baseline installation of a Linux server and prepare it to host item catalogue web application.
+  Preparing baseline installation of a Linux server to host item catalogue project, this project is a part of the Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 - IP address: 35.158.152.130